 When the Sapphire Preferred Isn’t a Good Option

-The Sapphire Preferred is ideal for frequent travelers that have regular travel and dining expenses that get charged to a credit card.
+The Chase Sapphire Preferred® Card is ideal for frequent travelers that have regular travel and dining expenses that get charged to a credit card.
 If you are loyal to a particular airline or hotel, it might be better to consider to a brand-specific credit card (i.e. Chase IHG Rewards Club credit card) that offers perks like anniversary nights and higher reward point payouts as the Sapphire Preferred loses a lot of its luster after earning the 50,000 bonus points if you don’t need the reward point redemption flexibility.

 Also, if you have difficulty trying to meet the initial $4,000 spend minimum, the card also might not be worth the $95 annual fee.
-At least for those that are uncertain if the Sapphire Preferred is a good fit, the fee is waived for the first year to determine if they want to continue using it after the “free trial period.”

 Even though Chase has discontinued the no-fee Sapphire, the Sapphire Preferred is a great alternative.
 While earning a maximum of two bonus points on travel and dining purchases isn’t the highest purchase reward rate in the industry, the additional card benefits & the flexible redemption options easily justify the $95 annual fee.
 And, the sheer number of positive Sapphire Preferred reviews means that any travel aficionado should include this card on their shortlist.